mattvenn/zero-to-asic-www/content/contact.md

 {{< youtube IHUfitXjJmE >}}

-Design and fabricate your own [ASIC](/terminology/asic)!
+Learn to design and fabricate your own [ASIC](/terminology/asic)!
 Thanks to the new Open Source [Process Development Kit](/terminology/pdk) from Google and Skywater along with the OpenLANE ASIC tools from [Efabless](https://efabless.com/).

 GCC revolutionised compiling, Linux revolutionised computing.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.